baleada/docs/src/prose/prose/components/section.md

 order: 0
 ---

-`ProseSection`'s root element is just a generic `section`.
+`BaleadaProseSection`'s root element is just a generic `section`.
 It comes in handy when you need to contain a few things in a block-level element, maybe with a few CSS classes tacked on so you can add specific styling.

 :::
 ## Example